 Notes.- From the interpretation given, it is plain that the notable "horn" upon the he goat represented Alexander the Great, who led the Grecian forces in their conquest of Medo-Persia.
 Upon the death of Alexander at Babylon, B. c.
 323, there followed a brief period of confusion in the struggle for the kingdom, but the succession was definitely determined by the battle of Ipsus, B. c.
 301. Alexander's four leading generals - Cassander, Lysimachus, Ptolemy, and Seleucus - became his successors.

-"The vast empire created by Alexander's unparalleled conquests was distracted by the wranglings and wars of his successors. and before the close of the fourth century before Christ, had become broken up into many frazments.
-Besides minor states, four well-defined and important mon-
+In the struggle for the kingdom, but the succession was definitely determined by the battle of Ipsus, B. c.
+301. Alexander's four leading generals - Cassander, Lysimachus, Ptolemy, and Seleucus - became his successors.
 "The vast empire created by Alexander's unparalleled conquests was distracted by the wranglings and wars of his successors, and before the close of the fourth century before Christ, had become broken up into many fragments.
-Besides minor states, four well-defined and important monarchies rose out of the ruins. . . .
+Besides minor states, four well-defined and important monarchies rose out of the ruins. . .
 Their rulers were Lysimachus, Cassander, Seleucus Nicator, and Ptolemy, who had each assumed the title of king.
-The great horn was broken; and instead of it came up four notable ones toward the four winds of heaven."- Myers's "History of Greece," page 457, edition 1902.
+The great horn was broken; and instead of it came up four notable ones toward the four winds of heaven."- Myers's "History of Greece." page 457, edition 1902.